niallo/everypaas/README.md

 EveryPaaS detects which environment your app is running in and abstracts away the details of how to connect to external resources.

-If you write your app with EveryPaaS, you will be able to seamlessly run it on your dev box and any of a number of platform providers - without changing a single line of code!
+If you write your app with EveryPaaS, you and your users will be able to seamlessly run it on your dev box and any of a number of platform providers - without changing a single line of code!

 Supported Platforms
 -------------------